Ir al contenido principal

-I guess I must tell you 'bout the old man I met the
+I guess I must tell you 'bout the old man I met the other day

 While strolling the country, across hills and valleys I came to his place